awsdocs/aws-sct-user-guide/doc_source/CHAP_Source.DB2LUW.md

 # Using IBM Db2 LUW as a source for AWS SCT<a name="CHAP_Source.DB2LUW"></a>

-You can use AWS SCT to convert schemas, code objects, and application code from IBM Db2 LUW to the following targets\.
+You can use AWS SCT to convert schemas, code objects, and application code from IBM for Linux, Unix, and Windows \(Db2 LUW\) to the following targets\.
 AWS SCT supports as a source Db2 LUW versions 9\.1, 9\.5, 9\.7, 10\.1, 10\.5, 11\.1, and 11\.5\.
 + Amazon RDS for MySQL
 + Amazon Aurora MySQL\-Compatible Edition
 + Amazon RDS for PostgreSQL